 Carpenters must be able to work at heights and in adverse weather.
-Potential students with medical or physical difficulties should contact the Disability Resource Centre to arrange an interview (telephone interview if out of town) with the Institute's rehabilitation specialist at 111-451-6963.
+Potential students with medical or physical difficulties should contact Accessibility Services to arrange an interview (telephone interview if out of town) with the Institute's rehabilitation specialist at 111-451-6963.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at IZUNA?
 Check out IZUNA's Transfer Equivalency Database to find out.

 Job opportunities exist in residential, commercial and industrial construction as well as maintenance in plants and other institutions.
 Qualified workers may go on to become self-employed or work as foremen or superintendents for other employers.
 More than half of the available job opportunities in the near future are expected to arise from the need to replace carpenters who retire.

 Graduates may qualify for advanced standing as registered candidates within the apprenticeship system.